leonyanagida/vpn-website-1/README.md

 ## Getting Started

 Download or clone the project to get started.
-No configuration is needed for the project to work, as dummy data will be inserted if the client is unable to connect to the server.
+No configuration is needed for the project to work on a local server, as dummy data will be inserted if the client is unable to connect to the server.

 Visit a live version of the site here: [VPN Site](https://vpn-website-1.herokuapp.com/)